Things You Need to Know About Personal Injury / Car Accidents

 The Wolf In Sheep’s Clothing

-This adjustor is the exact opposite, this person will be a shoulder to cry on after the accident, sympathizing with your situation and reassuring you that everything will be taken care of once you give them the information they need to process your claim.
+This adjustor is the exact opposite, this person will be a shoulder to cry on after the car accident, sympathizing with your situation and reassuring you that everything will be taken care of once you give them the information they need to process your personal injury claim.
 Most people don’t realize that they are being manipulated until it’s too late.
-Once you have voluntarily given them the information they need, this adjustor will turn around and use comments you made as a rationale for denying your claim.
+Once you have voluntarily given them the information they need, this adjustor will turn around and use comments you made as a rationale for denying your personal injury claim.